corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 `SELECT` rights to the vault schema.

-To restore the vault from a copy on the backup schema the backup schema owner must either have `INSERT` rights to the vault schema or the `restore-snapshot` command has to be executed with the `--record` option.
+To restore the vault from a copy on the backup schema the backup schema owner must either have `INSERT` rights to the vault schema or the `restore-snapshot` command must be executed with the `--record` option.

 The `--record` option allows the user to capture the SQL to a file so that it can be